wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-deploy-meetings/includes/3-configure-cloud-meeting-recording.md

 ## Compliance and e-discovery for meeting recordings

-Audio recordins are not currently eDiscoverable in Teams.
+Audio recordings are not currently eDiscoverable in Teams.
 Meeting and call metadata, is eDiscoverable, however, and includes the following:

 - Meeting start and end time, and duration
 - Meeting join and leave events for each participant